DNepovim/kraj-praha/README.md

 * Use templates `views/*.latte` as views.
 All the HTML chunks belong here.
 Work with given context only and do not execute unnecessary php code.
 * Assets source directories are `styles`, `scripts` and `images` and the [mango-cli](https://github.com/manGoweb/mango-cli) compiles them to the `public/assets` distribution directory.

-## Scaling

-Mangopress has *wordpress-s3-media* plugin installed by default.
-It uploads to and serves all media from aws s3.
-For local development, you should have `parameters.s3.enabled` set to `false` and use filesystem as usual.
-Don't forget to set `parameters.s3.secret` in production config.

 ## Manage WP plugins

 ```sh